biocro/biocro/developer_documentation/contribution_guidelines.md

 * Use spaces rather than tab characters.

-* In general, formatting preferences should follow something similar to the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html#Formatting), except in cases where the code has been formatted in a more readable way, such as when aligning parts in a table.
+* In general, formatting preferences should follow something similar to the [Google C++ style guide][], except in cases where the code has been formatted in a more readable way, such as when aligning parts in a table.

-* The C++ guidelines offer some advice about [formatting conventions](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-naming) that are informative, particularly regarding the use of code comments, but that are not enforced here.
+* The Standard C++ Foundation guidelines offer some advice about [formatting conventions][aspects of coding and design] that are informative, particularly regarding the use of code comments.

 For tools to help with formatting code, see the section
 \@ref(formatting-tools).